 TDS expects to begin construction later this fall, however, construction work will be dependent on when the ground freezes.

-The Federal Communications Commission (FCC) allocated $5.1 million to reach residents in some of the hardest to serve areas in Minnesota.
+The Federal Communications Commission (FCC) allocated $5.1 million each year to reach residents in some of the hardest to serve areas in Minnesota.
 The funding will also be used to maintain a voice and broadband network as well as building out to these locations.
 The FCC’s Alternative Connect America Cost Model (A-CAM) will provide funding to more than 2,200 locations in central Minnesota.
 With its network upgrades, TDS expects to provide improved service to hundreds of additional customers in nearby locations not eligible for A-CAM.

 Minnesota residents can visit the TDS website to find out how this federal program may impact their location.